Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Experiments

-The results are presented in Table~\ref{tab:tab4} and Table~\ref{tab:tab5}.
-Fed-ALoRA achieves the most balanced performance while reducing communication cost by 50\% compared to full-LoRA aggregation in homogeneous setting, and reducing by 75\% in heterogeneous setting.
-Notably, the client with the word sense disambiguation (WSD) task performs poorly.
-However, Fed-ALoRA outperforms both the single-client baseline and full-LoRA aggregation in homogeneous setting and ranks second in heterogeneous setting.
+{\bf Results.} The results are presented in Tables~\ref{tab:tab4} and \ref{tab:tab5}.
+Fed-ALoRA achieves the highest average score and most balanced performance while reducing communication cost by 50\% compared to full-LoRA aggregation in homogeneous setting, and reducing by 75\% in heterogeneous setting.
 These results show that Fed-ALoRA effectively promotes knowledge sharing across clients.